MufeiL/SNP_Scout/README.md

-# SNP_Scout
+# SNP Scout
-CSE 185 project, implementation of a SNP Caller comparable to Varscan, take a SAMtools mpileup file as input and output a VCF file with the chromosome name/number and positions of variants identified based on a set default threshold.
+This is a demonstration project for CSE 185.
+SNP Scout, an implementation of an SNP Caller comparable to Varscan, takes a SAMtools mpileup file as input and outputs a VCF file with the chromosome name/number and positions of variants identified based on a set default threshold.